alexfernandez/alexfernandez.github.io/2016/nginx-balancer.md

 ![Picture credit: [George E. Curtis](https://commons.wikimedia.org/wiki/File:Maria_Spelterini_at_Suspension_Bridge.jpg)](pics/balancer.jpg "Maria Spelterini at Suspension Bridge")

-## ELBs Are Too Expensive
+## ELBs Can Be Too Expensive

 Amazon Balancers (or Elastic Load Balancers, in their terminology) are awesome things: they are able to process many thousands of requests per second without issues for weeks on end.
-If you have used Amazon with some kind of high availability setup, you have probably used an ELB.
+If you have used Amazon AWS with some kind of high availability setup, you have probably used an ELB.

 At